Molly and Mycroft: The unsung heroes of BBC’s Sherlock

 And so, as part of the show’s warmth and winding plot twists, Molly and Mycroft have had an important role in BBC’s Sherlock, both playful and faithful parts of Gatiss and Moffat’s adaptation.
 They may not take up much screen time, but Molly and Mycroft are the overlooked driving force behind the series.
 For every three-patch problem Sherlock faces, they’re a two-part solution.

-As the eponymous sleuth returns tonight and we finally discover how he faked his own death, you can bet on one thing: at least one of them had a hand in it.
+As the eponymous sleuth returns tonight and we finally discover how he faked his own death, don’t be surprised if one of them had a hand in it.